anoop142/cowin-cli/README.md

 **OR**

 ### Download precompiled binaries.
-Precompiled binaries are avalailable for Windows and linux.
+Precompiled binaries are avalailable for Windows, macOS and linux.
 Download them at
 **[Releases](https://github.com/anoop142/cowin-cli/releases)** page.